mensetsu/backstage-challenge/README.md

 **Questions**

 1. Which page is loaded first `Root.tsx` or `App.tsx` and why?
-1. How many files were edited to change the roure name?
+1. How many files were edited to change the route name?